l-Shane-l/haskell-katas/Readme.md

 ## Nix support

-Normally I provide nix flakes with my haskell project, but this is the first I've created on a macbook, because of the limited space I have on this laptop I run nix on it.
+Normally I provide nix flakes with my Haskell project, but this is the first I've created on a macbook, because of the limited space I have on this laptop I run nix on it.
 So In the future I will likely add a flake but if anyone else would like to do that in the mean time I would be very grateful.

 ## 🔗 Resources